tsupplis/cpm86-crossdev/README.md

 DOS/CP/M-80 emulations and DOS/CP/M-80 cross compilations are far better and ore options.
 In fine, proper emulation and CP/M-86 is the best option for testing.
 PCE is a very good choice (http://www.hampa.ch/pce/).

+This may be a next step:
+- automating pce, cpmtools
+- bootable/up-to-date CP/M-86 floppy ...

 ## Docker image

 A Dockerfile is provided for this environment.
 To build the image from the docker directory, jusr run make, alternatively: